 Black Hole Simulation

-A black hole in GCD is the Γ(ω->1) pole -- the point where drift cost diverges and return becomes impossible.
-The event horizon is not imported from general relativity; it is derived independently as the structural boundary where τ_R = inf_rec.
+A black hole in GCD is the Γ(ω→1) pole — the structural boundary where drift cost diverges and return becomes impossible (τ_R = ∞_rec).
+The event horizon is not imported from general relativity; it is derived independently from Axiom-0 as the point where no signal can return.

 GR Concept GCD Analog Formula